ibericode/mailchimp-for-wordpress/readme.txt

 Need help?
 Please take a look at the [frequently asked questions](http://wordpress.org/plugins/mailchimp-for-wp/faq/) first

 = Upgrade to Pro =
-If you like the plugin, upgrade to [MailChimp for WordPress Pro](https://dannyvankooten.com/mailchimp-for-wordpress/#utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=installation-instructions-link) for an even better plugin.
+If you like the plugin, [get the Pro version of MailChimp for WordPress](https://dannyvankooten.com/mailchimp-for-wordpress/#utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=installation-instructions-link) for an even better plugin!

 == Frequently Asked Questions ==

 > **Is there a premium version of this plugin?**
 >
-> Yes, you will love it.
-Some Pro features are:
+> Yes, you'll love it.
+Some Pro only features are:
 >
-> 1. Multiple forms, each subscribing to one or multiple MailChimp list(s).
+> - Unlimited amount of forms.
+Each form can subscribe to one or multiple MailChimp lists.
-> 1. AJAX - no page reload after submitting a sign-up form.
+> - Easy CSS Builder and custom color themes.
-> 1. Custom color themes and a form designer (CSS Builder)
+> - AJAX.
+Forms can be submitted using JavaScript, causing no page reload.
-> 1. Statistics & log.
+> - Reports: Graphs & log.
 Learn when, where and how your visitors subscribed.
 >
 > [More Pro features](https://dannyvankooten.com/mailchimp-for-wordpress/#utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link) | [Demo](https://dannyvankooten.com/mailchimp-for-wordpress/demo/#utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link)